 Everyone dips a piece of chicken in salt water and eats it.

-The priests turned Jesus over to Pontius Pilate.
+- The priests turned Jesus over to Pontius Pilate.
 Pilate questioned Jesus and found him innocent.
-He was going to release Jesus, but the Jewish people cried for Barabbas to be released instead, and for Jesus to be crucified.
-“When Pilate saw that he could prevail nothing, but that rather a tumult was made, he took water, and washed his hands before the multitude, saying, I am innocent of the blood of this just person: see ye to it.
-Then released he Barabbas unto them: and when he had scourged Jesus, he delivered him to be crucified.”
+He was going to release Jesus, but the Jewish people asked for another man to be released instead and for Jesus to be crucified.
+Pilate didn’t want to take responsibility for killing Jesus so “he took water, and washed his hands before the multitude, saying, I am innocent of the blood of this just person: see ye to it… And he delivered [Jesus] to be crucified.”
+(Matt.
+27:24, 26)

 Everyone washes their hands.